 Outline.
 The remainder of the paper is organized as follows.
 Section 2 presents the model and the equilibrium conditions.
 Section 3 numerically solves for equilibrium in a calibrated economy and illustrates the effects of regulations.
-Section 4 solves for optimal coordinated and uncoordinated policies (constant/fixed leverage limits) and develops a simple bargaining game.
+Section 4 solves for optimal coordinated and uncoordinated policies (constant/fixed leverage limits).
 Section 5 concludes.